chazelton331/mm-concept-detection-experiments/README.md

 -In our example we have extracted Surf Descriptors with VLAD encoding and applying PCA,using the code included in <code>SurfExtraction</code>.

-- You can also also extract features with spatial pyramids as described in [2] by performin Sum pooling.
+- You can also also extract features with spatial pyramids as described in [2] by performing Sum pooling.
 For spatial pyramids code provided in
 <code>SpatialPyramids </code> in <code>gr.iti.mklab.detector.featureExtraction</code> package.

 -In <code>Detector</code> is the integration of matlab code.
 We call the matlab functions to apply the incremental procedure of SMaL and classify the data points.